pycom/pycom-documentation/chapter/firmwareapi/micropython/usocket.md

 #####<function>socket.accept()</function>

 Accept a connection.
 The socket must be bound to an address and listening for connections.
-The return value is a pair (conn, address) where conn is a new socket object usable to send and receive data on the connection, and address is the address bound to the socket on the other end of the connection.
+The return value is a pair `(conn, address)` where `conn` is a new socket object usable to send and receive data on the connection, and `address` is the address bound to the socket on the other end of the connection.

 #####<function>socket.connect(address)</function>

-Connect to a remote socket at address.
+Connect to a remote socket at `address`.

 #####<function>socket.send(bytes)</function>